Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 the buyer's journey, probably won't be as immediately useful to you (and they may be scared off

-assume that a fair number of the people choosing to give you their contact details in order to
+Center Solution Vendor," you can reasonably assume that a fair number of the people choosing to

-read this are either on the buyer's journey already or close (making the leads you win now through
+give you their contact details in order to read this are either on the buyer's journey already or

-gating more immediately useful).
+close (making the leads you win now through gating more immediately useful).

-Does The Content Have Authority?
+Does the Content Have Authority?

 Marketing content must offer something the audience considers valuable, and gated content more so.